<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Little Big Horn Battlefield

 You’ve probably heard about Custer's Last Stand, but now it’s time to see it.
-The memorial is dedicated to the Lakota and Cheyenne tribes who lost the battle to hold onto their territory and to the US Army's 7th Cavalry, who lost their lives and served under Lt.
+The memorial is dedicated to the Lakota and Cheyenne tribes who lost the battle to hold onto their territory and to the U.S. Army's 7th Cavalry, who lost their lives and served under Lt.
 Col. George A. Custer.
-The Peace Through Unity memorial and the 7th Cavalry obelisk are the largest gathering areas.
+The largest gathering areas are the Peace Through Unity memorial and the 7th Cavalry obelisk.

 Livingston

-Any time you can stop and explore the banks of the Yellowstone River, you must!
-In Livingston, the scenery is unparalleled, the history is rich, and the event calendar is packed during the warm season.
-Of course, Calamity Jane fans know that she spent plenty of time in Livingston.
+You must stop and explore the banks of the Yellowstone River any time you can!
+Livingston's scenery is unparalleled, its rich history is rich, and the event calendar is packed during the warm season.
+Of course, Calamity Jane fans know she spent plenty of time there.

 Devils Tower WyomingPhoto by Kyle Petzer via Unsplash